lolodomo/openhab-addons/bundles/org.openhab.binding.matter/README.md

 When commissioning a new Matter device, it typically has a printed QR code or numeric pairing code that you scan or enter during setup.
 This pairing code allows the controller to establish a secure connection to the device and add it to the network.
 Once a device pairing code is in use, it can not be used again to pair other controllers.

 ### Additional Pairing Code from a Controller
-If a device has already been commissioned and you need to add it to another controller, the existing controller can generate an additional pairing code.
+If a device has already been commissioned and you want to add it to another Matter controller, the existing controller can generate an additional pairing code.
 This is useful when sharing access to a device across multiple hubs or apps.
 Apple Home, Google Home, Amazon Alexa and openHAB all support generating pairing codes for existing paired devices.

 ### Example:
 - When setting up a smart lock, you may scan a QR code directly from the lock, or use the 11 digit pairing code printed on it to pair it with openHAB.
 If you later want to control the lock from another app or hub, you would retrieve a new pairing code directly from openHAB.